How to Start a Coin Laundry Business

 2. Choose a Business Model and Structure

 Additionally, decide whether you’ll operate as a sole proprietorship, general partnership, limited liability company (LLC), or a corporation.
-You can enlist the help of an attorney and accountant as this influences taxes and liability matters.
+You can enlist the help of an attorney and accountant, as this influences taxes and liability matters.

-3Find a Favorable Location
+3. Find a Favorable Location

-Good visibility and accessibility are major considerations in how to start up a laundromat business.
+Good visibility and accessibility are major considerations in how to start a coin laundry business.
 You’ll want to prioritize locations with decent foot traffic and access to good infrastructure.
-Additionally, the presence of complementary businesses like grocery stores offers convenience to customers and nearby parking attracts customers with bulk laundry needs.

 Areas with dense populations, college students, lower average income, and upcoming rental apartments are usually high-target areas for laundry services.
 And when it comes to purchasing or leasing a facility, remember to find one that fits your expected traffic, layout, and utility needs.

-4Estimate the Upfront Costs
+4. Estimate the Upfront Costs

-5Draw Up a Business Plan
+5. Draw Up a Business Plan

 • Executive summary